 The Future of Genetics and Heart Disease

-The inaugural session of the FH Foundation’s 2020 FH Global Summit will honor Dr. Robert A. Hegele with the 2020 FH Pioneer Award for his achievements in cardiovascular genetics including key discoveries of the genetic basis of several human lipid disorders.
+The inaugural session of the Family Heart Foundation’s 2020 FH Global Summit will honor Dr. Robert A. Hegele with the 2020 FH Pioneer Award for his achievements in cardiovascular genetics including key discoveries of the genetic basis of several human lipid disorders.
 Dr. Hegele will give a keynote address on the drivers of inherited heart disease, which will be followed by a conversation with Drs.
 Daniel Rader and Joshua Knowles and audience Q & A.

 Unlocking the Potential of Precision Health for Diverse Populations